Anne Marjorie Robinson: Death

 Robinson died on 22 October 1924 in Belfast.
 After her death The Belfast Art Society intended to utilise funds raised from her memorial to purchase one of her works and present it to the Municipal Art Gallery on behalf of the society.
 They also acknowledged her death in their annual meeting on 30 January 1925.
 Her pictures were draped in black in the Free Library at the Belfast Art Society.
 The Ulster Museum has many examples of her work, including an oil on canvas self-portrait.
 When she died her brother, John B. Robinson, donated 22 miniatures to the museum as a memorial as well as sculptures, watercolours and a self-portrait in oil.

 Legacy

 In 1925, her works were displayed in an exhibition of oil paintings and water-colour drawings in the Belfast Municipal Art Gallery.
 The exhibition was opened by Edith Vane-Tempest-Stewart, Marchioness of Londonderry.
 Lady Londonderry acknowledged the lack of funding and encouragement native Irish artists receive and expressed that citizens should be proud of Robinson’s work.

-In October of 1927 Mr. Arthur Deane, the appointed curator of the Municipal Art Gallery, arranged an exhibition of Robinson’s collection of miniatures.
+In October 1927 Mr. Arthur Deane, the appointed curator of the Municipal Art Gallery, arranged an exhibition of Robinson’s collection of miniatures.
 All twenty-two miniatures that were displayed were owned by the city of Belfast.

 A donation of £250 was given to the Samaritan Hospital Belfast when the hospital issued an appeal for the expansion and renovation of the institution.
 The donation in Robinson's name was given for hospital's immediate expenses and to commemorate Robinson by naming one of the new beds 'A Marjorie Robinson Bed'.